Eppo-exp/eppo-docs/docs/guides/entry_points.md

 ### Second example: delivery pricing

-Let’s imagine another example: an e-commerce sells large, unusual or even fragile items.
+Let’s imagine another example: an e-commerce company sells large, unusual or even fragile items.
 Items might not all be in stock, depending on factors like size, colors or other aspect.
 If you sell plants, you might want to confirm it’s still alive.

 Pricing for custom deliveries depends on a multitude of factors (destination, need for temperature control, tax status) and your logistical partner conveniently offers an API to send quotes.
 The issue is: the response time of that API is slow.
 Therefore, you trigger a request as soon as you visitors confirm the contents of their basket and the country where they want it delivered, but before you have confirmed that the items are in stock, for example.